Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/t_install_sentinel_zos.md

 ---

-    title: Enable Sentinel and Event Router
+    title: "Enable Sentinel and Event Router"
-    linkTitle: Enable Sentinel and Event Router
+    linkTitle: "Enable Sentinel and Event Router "
     weight: 260

----
-Enabling the Axway Sentinel option for Transfer CFT is generally comprised of the following steps, which you must execute in the order listed:
+---Enabling the Axway Sentinel option for Transfer CFT is generally comprised of the following steps, which you must execute in the order listed:

 - Install the Event Router